-Young, tender, fresh vegetables, slightly immature, are better for canning than those which are overripe.
-As a rule, vegetables are best if canned immediately after picking, since flavor decreases upon standing and often unpleasant color changes take place.
-Avoid bruising vegetables because spoilage organisms grow more rapidly on bruised vegetables than on unblemished ones.
-Wash and prepare garden fresh vegetables as you would for cooking.
+Young, tender, fresh, and slightly immature vegetables are better for canning than those which are overripe.
+As a rule, vegetables are best when canned immediately after picking, since flavor decreases upon standing and often unpleasant color changes take place.
+Avoid bruising vegetables because spoilage organisms grow more rapidly on bruised vegetables than on those that are unblemished.